Oulu: History

-Oulu is situated by the Gulf of Bothnia, at the mouth of river Oulujoki, which is an ancient trading site.
-The city proper was founded on 8 April 1605 by King Charles IX of Sweden, opposite the fort built on the island of Linnansaari.
-This took place after favourable peace settlements with Russia, which removed the threat of attack via the main east–west waterway, the river Oulu.
-The surrounding areas were populated much earlier.
+Oulu is situated by the Gulf of Bothnia, at the mouth of river Oulujoki, which was an official trading centre.

+Following the Treaty of Nöteborg in 1323, the status of Oulu was disputed in its ownership, as both the Novgorod Republic and the Kingdom of Sweden held much influence.
+In 1345, the Swedish annexed territory up to the Kemi River for the Diocese of Turku.
+In 1375, the Novgorodians built a defensive castle which was later captured by the Swedish forces in 1377.

+The 1400s were characterized by Russian raids in the region, during these raids captured people would be killed and/or taken back to the region of Russia.
+In 1531, the city was granted permission to act as a trading post.
+In 1590, the Oulu Castle was built by the Swedes and in 1595, the Treaty of Teusina firmly established Sweden's control over Oulu.

+The city was founded on 8 April 1605 by King Charles IX of Sweden, and granted city privileges in 1610.
+In 1765, Oulu received township rights granting them to trade outside of Sweden.
 Oulu was the capital of the Province of Oulu from 1776 to 2009.

-In 1822, a major fire destroyed much of the city.
+In 1822, a major fire destroyed much of the city, especially the city centre as most of the city was made from wood.
 The architect Carl Ludvig Engel, chiefly known for the neoclassical (empire style) buildings around Helsinki Senate Square, was enlisted to provide the plan for its rebuilding.
 With minor changes, this plan remains the basis for the layout of Oulu's town center.
 The Oulu Cathedral was built in 1832 to his designs, with the spire being finished in 1844.
 During the Åland War, part of the Crimean War, Oulu's harbour was raided by the British fleet, who destroyed ships and burned tar houses, leading to international criticism.

+The city was the site of the Battle of Oulu on 3 February 1918 between the Whites and the Reds during the Finnish Civil War.

 Geography

-Oulu is located in northern Finland, a considerable distance from the other cities in the country.
+Oulu is located in northern Finland, a considerable distance from the other major cities in the country.
 It is located 607 km north of the capital city Helsinki.
 Mainland Finland's northernmost and southernmost points are roughly equidistant from Oulu.
 Oulu's coast sits at the Bothnian Bay (Perämeri in Finnish) and the Swedish mainland is about 180 km directly west across the Bothnian Bay.
 From the center of Oulu in the direction of Oulunsalo, there is Kempeleenlahti, a smaller but wide, meadow-belted bay, and part of it has been listed as a nature conservation area.
 The nearby island Hailuoto is just off the coast, 53 km away in the Bothnian Bay.
+Along the coast to the southwest, about 75 km of Oulu is Raahe (Brahestad), known for its historic wooden town, and, further to the southwest, about 130 km of Oulu is Kalajoki, known for its popular sandy beaches.